k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.md

 ### **Step 2** – Obtain the K2view Fabric Docker Compose Runtime Blueprint

 After installing a Git client on your machine, you must “clone” the K2view Blueprints.
 These blueprints incorporate the Fabric Docker Compose Runtime blueprint.
-They are hosted on GitHub.com, so Internet access is required.
+They are hosted on GitHub.com (Internet access is required).

 Select a directory to host the K2view Blueprints and within your shell's *change directory* command: